kalmanb/kalmanb.github.io/about.md

 ### philosophies:
-More random ideas that have stuck with me than philosophies:
+Not really philosophies more random ideas that have stuck with me:

 * Continuous improvement - in everything
 * Embrace failure - can't have continuous improvement without a safe environment to try new things